-“I think you should go home,” Ben says after his parents leave.
+“I think you should go home,” Ben said after his parents left.

-I blank my face and do my best to shove down the emotions his words provoke.
-We’re standing on opposite sides of the kitchen island.
-I lean my hips forward against it as I try to logically process what he just said, my hands on the massive slab of butcher block we nearly broke our backs installing ourselves.
-Beneath my fingers, the wood feels as smooth as butter.
-I oiled it a few days after the installation, rubbing the food-grade mineral oil onto its surface with painstaking care while Ben started on the herringbone tile that acts as the kitchen backsplash.
-I wanted this countertop to be perfect.
-I wanted him to look on the job I did with pride, see my use, and decide to let me hang around just a little while longer.
+We stood on opposite sides of the kitchen island.
+I leaned my hips forward against it as I tried to process what he just said, my hands on the massive slab of butcher block we nearly broke our backs installing.
+Beneath my fingers, the wood was as smooth as butter.
+I had oiled it myself a few days after the installation, rubbing food-grade mineral oil onto its surface with painstaking care while Ben started on the herringbone tile that acted as the kitchen backsplash.
+I had wanted this countertop to be perfect.
+I had wanted him to look on the job I had done with pride, see my usefulness, and decide to let me hang around a little while longer.

-“No,” he tells me.
+“No,” he told me.
 “I don’t have the words to thank you for being here the past few days.
 I may never have them.
-But this,” he says, motioning between us with a big hand, “this is starting to feel unhealthy.”
+But this,” he said, motioning between us, “this is starting to feel unhealthy.”

 Calm.
 Stay calm.
 “How so?”

-His eyebrows draw together as he frowns at me, shading those beautiful green orbs.
-A spill of hair falls forward as he leans into the island, mirroring my posture.
+His eyebrows drew together as he frowned at me, shading those beautiful green orbs.
+A spill of hair fell forward as he leaned into the island, mirroring my posture.
 “All I do is take from you.
 I’ve been relying heavily on your humor and your energy to keep myself distracted and to act as a crutch for when my mood darkened.
 You’ve had to lie, either outright or by omission, to nearly everyone in your life since we met.
 I’ve kept you here, as free manual labor, working on my home reno when you could have been hanging out with your family or friends, living your life.”

-He barrels on as if I hadn’t spoken.
-“And now, you’ve dropped literally your entire life to come help me and my parents.
+He barreled on as if I hadn’t spoken.
+“And now, you’ve dropped your entire life to come help me and my parents.
 You’re losing money, maybe even clients.
 You can’t deny that.
-You can’t ignore the way that our relationship is actively hurting you, at least financially.”
+You can’t ignore the way that our relationship is negatively impacting you, at least financially.”

-I dig my fingernails into the countertop, willing myself to keep my tone level.
+I dug my fingernails into the countertop, willing myself to keep my tone level.
 “Again, my decision.
 Did you ever stop to think about why I chose to help you?
-That maybe you were distracting me to?”
+That maybe you were distracting me too?”

-I take a deep breath before responding.
-Sofia told me he might do something like this, try to end things between us because he either can’t handle anything romantic right now, or because he’s trying to “save me” from him.
-If this is motivated by the former, there’s little I can do but respect his wishes, if it’s the latter, I might be able to make him see reason.
+I took a deep breath before responding.
+Sofia had told me he might do something like this, try to end things between us because he either couldn’t handle anything romantic right now, or because he was trying to “save me” from himself.
+If this was motivated by the former, there was little I could do but respect his wishes, if it was the latter, I might be able to make him see reason.

 Please, please let it be the latter.